ljvillanueva/pumilio/README.md

 Read the INSTALLATION file to install and the UPGRADE file to upgrade.

-To prevent access to the original sound files from the web (for example, someone trying to download your whole dataset), rename the file "htaccess.txt" to ".htaccess" (starting with a period) in:
+To prevent access to the original sound files from the web (for example, someone trying to download your whole dataset), rename the file "htaccess" to ".htaccess" (starting with a period) and place it in the main folder of the application.
-  /pumilio_directory/sounds/sounds/
  The apache server must be configured to allow this option.

+ In Ubuntu:
+  sudo a2enmod rewrite
+  sudo service apache2 restart

-Please consult with your administrator.
+ For other distros or options, please consult your administrator.

 You can also visit the project page for more information: http://pumilio.sourceforge.net